 Some of them are specifically made for the tennis game, while others are made for running purposes.
 But I have selected those options because they have wider and deeper toe boxes to accommodate the feet suffering from bunions.

 Moreover, these shoes are stable enough to allow you to take quick directional movements.
 These shoes will be completely comfortable on your bunion while also providing shock absorption, fitting comfort, excellent grip, proper arch support, and optimum cushioning.

 So, without any further delay, let’s dive in and discover detailed and unbiased reviews of our top picks.

 How Bunions Affect the Performance of a Tennis Player?

 Bunion is the inflammation of the joint at the big toe.
 It creates a bump on the side of your big toe joint.

-The main symptom of bunions is pain or discomfort in the joint, redness, swelling and also numbness that could be caused by corns on the top of your toes which can make it difficult to walk for long distances, stand for extended periods or wear tight-fitting shoes.
+The main symptom of bunions is pain or discomfort in the joint, redness, swelling, and also numbness that could be caused by corns on the top of your toes.
+This can make it difficult to walk for long distances, stand for extended periods in a pair of tight-fitting shoes.

 A bunion forms when the bone at the big toe joint and the nearby joints for other toes shift to the side, causing a painful and inflamed bump on your great toe.